microfaune/microfaune/readme.md

 The goal is to advance leverage state of the art research and contribute to open data in the field.

-# Skills

-You have or want to acquire any of these skills:

-- Machine Learning
-- Deep Learning (CNN, RNN...)
-- Web Development
-- Transfer Learning
-- Signal Processing
-- Data Engineering
-- Audio processing
-- Ecological interest
-...

 # Roadmap

 Here is a tentative roadmap (to be challenged!):